pedroluz89/RealEstateListingAPI/Readme.md

    dotnet build
    dotnet run `

-1. Navigate to `http://localhost:<port>/swagger` in your browser to interact with the API using Swagger UI.
+1. Navigate to `http://localhost:(5236 or 7289)/swagger` in your browser to interact with the API using Swagger UI.

 Candidate Enhancement Tasks
 ---------------------------